Makoto Nishimoto: Toda City councillor (2021–2022)

 In 2021, Nishimoto attempted to run for city councillor for Toda City, Saitama Prefecture, where he ran again using his nickname "Super Crazy-kun" and was approved by the city election commission.
 He campaigned while wearing a kamikaze uniform.
 He won by garnering 912 votes and placing 26th out of the 36 seats within the city council.
-He was addressed as "Super Crazy Councillor (スーパークレイジー君議員) during the preliminary session.
+He was addressed as "Super Crazy Councillor (スーパークレイジー君議員, Sūpākureijī-kun giin)" during the preliminary session.

 The Toda City Election Commission later received various complaints from citizens claiming that he did not live in the city for more than three months as required by the Japanese Public Offices Election Law.
-Nishimoto denied the claims, stating in various interviews that he moved to an apartment in the city in late September of 2020, changing his residency from Tokyo's Chūō ward to Toda City on October 5, 2020 in order to run for the election.
+Nishimoto denied the claims, stating in various interviews that he moved to an apartment in the city in late September 2020, changing his residency from Tokyo's Chūō ward to Toda City on October 5, 2020 in order to run for the election.
 On April 9, the city election commission revoked his election, stating that the apartment where he resided since September 2020 was still in someone else's name, failing to prove that he actually lives in Toda City.
 Nishimoto responded in an interview with Sankei Shimbun that he lived in the house in Tokyo where his wife and child live, but "he slept in Toda City".
-He filed a lawsuit against the Toda City Election Commission on April 13 at the Saitama Prefectural Election Commission, but it was later overturned in July.
-He then appealed in July to the Tokyo High Court to have the ruling overturned, however the lawsuit was dismissed.
+He filed a lawsuit against the Toda City Election Commission on April 13 at the Saitama Prefectural Election Commission, but it was later dismissed in July.
+He then appealed to the Tokyo High Court to have the ruling overturned in the same month, but the lawsuit also was dismissed.
 Nishimoto then announced that he would file an appeal in the Supreme Court of Japan on October 15, but the appeal was rejected on March 4, 2022.
 On March 9, the Toda City Election Commission officially revoked his win.

-Mayoral election & Miyazaki gubernatorial election
+Mayoral election and Miyazaki gubernatorial election

 Nishimoto decided to run for mayor of Toda City after learning the incumbent mayor Fumihito Sugawara was running uncontested.
 He lost the election by a wide margin, garnering only 2,529 votes against his opponent's 37,092 votes.
 In April 2022 he enrolled at Nihon University in the Faculty of Law, Department of Politics and Economics.
-He stated that he decided to not to run for the Japanese House of Councillors.
+He stated that he decided not to run for the Japanese House of Councillors.

 In November 2022, Nishimoto announced that he would run for governor of Miyazaki Prefecture.
 He ran against incumbent governor Shunji Kōno, former governor Hideo Higashikokubaru, and former House of Councillors member Yoshiro Yokomine.
 He lost the election, garnering only 7,679 votes.